-In 2019, our global purchase of palm oil was 485,756 metric tons, of which palm kernel oil comprised 2,040 MT.
-Our top suppliers were Cargill, Oleofinos, and Wilmar, and the top three countries from which PepsiCo sourced palm oil were Indonesia, Malaysia, and Mexico.
-PepsiCo uses refined palm oil and palm oil derivatives.
-Procurement dollar spend is based on our last calculation from 2016.
+In 2020, our global purchase of palm oil was 448,239 metric tons, of which palm kernel oil comprised 3,680 MT.
+Our top suppliers were Cargill, Oleofinos, and Wilmar, and the PepsiCo sources the majority of its palm oil from mills located in Indonesia, Malaysia, and Mexico.